box/developer.box.com/content/guides/authentication/jwt/without-sdk.md

   other users without explicitly getting access them.

-It is possible to [act as another user](g://authentication/oauth2/as-user) using the `As-User` header or by requesting a
+It is possible to [act as another user](g://authentication/oauth2/as-user) using the `as-user` header or by requesting a
 [User Access Token](g://authentication/jwt/user-access-tokens).

 </Message>